The Soldier's Details

 Robert Cameron and Lucy Keats were born in South Australia, and married Victoria in 1912.
 They had two sons, Robert born in 1913 in Melbourne and Graham Keats Cameron born in 1917 in Perth.

-It is believed the boys attended Hale School after which Graham studied (Law) at University.
+It is believed the boys attended Hale School after which Graeme studied (Law) at University.
 He enlisted with 16th Btn Militia on 26 November 1936.
 He then joined 2/4th MG Btn 31 March 1941.

 - Adam Park Camp - Singapore